sebastian-montero/sebastian-montero.github.io/content/about.md

 Outside of work, I also enjoy:

 - Playing guitar and [music production](https://soundcloud.com/smxnt/popular-tracks)
 - Running a movie club with 10 active members
-- Practicing street film photography and architecture photography
+- Practicing street film photography and [brutalist architecture photography](/brutalism)
 - Practicing Brazilian Jiu-Jitsu

 If you have any questions or would like to chat, feel free to reach out through any of my socials